There are almost Eight billion people on the planet and this number is growing rapidly.

 Access to Contraceptives

-Access to birth control must go hand-in-hand with better sex education.
-After all, without it people cannot put what they have learned into practice.
+Access to contraceptives must go hand-in-hand with better sex education.

 Changes in Policy